Al20vortex/IMTC_A1/README.md

-Hi this is my assignment 1 (Alex Deaconu)!
-To play my game, you can move use WASD to move the cube around, and move the mouse to move the camera left and right.
-Press spacebar to fire.
+Hello, welcome to Alex Deaconu's assignment 1 for IMTC 505!
+To play my game, you can use WASD to move the cube around, and move the mouse to move the camera left and right.
+Press spacebar to fire lasers.

 Interactive elements:
 - Something that changes position: the cube moves with WASD, and the lasers that get shot out move straight in the direction they are shot.